 You have 24 hours after installing the app to arrive at the destination where you plan to self-isolate.
 The app sends push notifications for selfies confirming your location – you have 20 minutes to do so.
 Local police are notified if the photo or geolocation do not match, if the app has been uninstalled, or the phone has been turned off.
-If you are unable to install the app, you must go to a designated facility for observation.

 The app is currently available only in Ukrainian – an English version is being developed.

 A Ukrainian SIM card is required to use the app.
 Future versions should work on non-Ukrainian SIM cards.